FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

       - i - NNOD
       - NEXRAD grid element intersecting IRAINDUM. (see comment 1)

-Instructional Comments for the FLO2DRAINCELL.DAT File
+**Instructional Comments for the FLO2DRAINCELL.DAT File**

 1. This data file stores the intersected real time rainfall grid (NEXRAD Grid) for each FLO-2D grid cell.
    The real time rainfall data (NEXRAD) are typically collected on large grids like 1 km by 1 km or even larger.
    FLO-2D cells are in the order of 10 ft (3 m) to 100 ft (30 m).
    The FLO2DRainCell.dat has two columns, the first column is the FLO-2D grid element number and the second column is the real time rainfall grid that intersects the FLO-2D grid cell.
    The FLO2DRainCell.dat and RainCellRaw.dat files serve as an alternative to the RAINCELL.DAT or RAINCELL.HDF5 files, providing a second option to assign real-time rainfall data into the simulation.

+.. raw:: html

+    <br><br>

 FILE: RAINCELLRAW.DAT